LyricaFR/VisuSysSol/README.md

 # VisuSysSol
-3D Simulation of the Solar system
+3D Simulation of the Solar system (School Project)

 ## Compilation of the simulation